 This may allow you to define multiple different sprites by use of the very same TGA file, e.g different phaser beams in the same file.
 Simply use different sections of the same file, only taking a part by means of the described partitioning definition.
-But this method of addressing sections of the graphic always allows to partition a texture for use in animations.
+As an example the following graphics may be used under a section @reference=128.
+To pick the third element of it (the blue beam) the corresponding sprite definition would look like this:

-2025-07-11-06-55 3/3 Sprites in Star Trek: Armada
+2025-07-11-06-55 3/4 Sprites in Star Trek: Armada